 6. Nearshoring IT vendors are moving away from being subcontractors

-In markets like Bulgaria, where software development companies have traditionally worked mostly as subcontractors (aka tier-2 or tier-3 providers), the setup is fast changing.
+In markets like Balkan, where software development companies have traditionally worked mostly as subcontractors (aka tier-2 or tier-3 providers), the setup is fast changing.
 Whereas before there hasn’t been enough trust for companies to work with nearshoring vendors directly, the lack of tech talent and increasing prices have made client companies re-evaluate their approach and the need for a local software development provider.
 This combined with nearshoring vendors’ increased know-how on both end-to-end implementation and client relationship management, the shared frustration of multi-step communications, often resulting in a broken phone effect, and price squeezing applied by tier-1 vendors, are making direct client relationships much more attractive and attainable for nearshoring vendors.

 For companies that haven’t worked as tier-1 providers before, the move from being a tier-2 or tier-3 provider might be bigger than anticipated and the learning might show up as certain immaturity in dealings with the clients.
 World-class technical talent alone is not enough.
-We at East are also happy to help our vendor partners in this transition if in nothing else, acting as a sounding board and devil’s advocate for your strategy and vision.
+We at East are also happy to help our vendor partners in this transition if nothing else, acting as a sounding board and devil’s advocate for your strategy and vision.

 The vendors’ increased ambition and appetite for direct client relationships increase the difficulty for tier-1 and tier-2 vendors to find and attract subcontracting talent.
-In the current market situation, founding a local company or acquiring a local vendor from one of the nearshoring markets is also moving out of reach — doing recruiting for a company without a solid reputation on the nearshoring market and without real experience on the market is extremely difficult.
+In the current market situation, founding a local company or acquiring a local vendor from one of the nearshoring markets is also moving out of reach — recruiting for a company without a solid reputation in the nearshoring market and without real experience in the market is extremely difficult.
 Valuations for IT software companies have escaped from within reach in many cases, the financial equation is not working well at the moment.
 We’ve seen IT service provider companies valued at many times their annual revenue.

 7. Lack of transparency and dishonesty of some software vendors